ocaml/dune/doc/melange.rst

 Melange libraries might be installed from the ``npm`` package repository, together with other JavaScript packages.
-To avoid having Dune inspect unnecessary folders in ``node_modules``, it is recommended to explicitly include those folders that are relevant for Melange builds.
+To avoid having Dune inspect unnecessary folders in ``node_modules``, it is recommended to explicitly include only the folders that are relevant for Melange builds.

 This can be accomplished by combining :ref:`subdir` and :ref:`dune-subdirs` stanzas in a ``dune`` file and by co-locating this file together with the